purnatag/novelty-with-som/readme.md

-# Novelty Detection on `p0f` sensor logs
+# Novelty Detection on sensor logs

-The Jupyter Notebook `readlogs.ipynb` contains a flow for novelty/outlier detection on the above-mentioned log files using habituation maps/ self-organizing maps and one-class SVMs.
+The Jupyter Notebook `readlogs.ipynb` contains a flow for novelty/outlier detection on given log files using habituation maps/ self-organizing maps and one-class SVMs.
 Browse the notebook for details.